samcain1996/Executor/README.md

 # Executor

-Cross-platform code that allows for an OS command to be run and its results returned
+Cross-platform code that allows for an OS command to be run and its results returned within a C++ program

 ## Set up